Skip to main content

 Responsible bodies

-The bodies responsible for the evaluation of the quality of the education system in pre-primary, primary and secondary education are the following:
+The bodies responsible for the evaluation of the quality of the education system in early childhood, primary and secondary education are the following:

-• National Institute for Educational Evaluation (INEE), which reports to the Ministry of Education and Vocational Training (MEFP)
+• National Institute for Educational Evaluation (INEE), which reports to the Ministry of Education, Vocational Training and Sports (MEFD);

-• educational inspection bodies of the Autonomous Communities;
+• education inspection bodies of the autonomous communities;

-The State Educational Inspectorate features the following particularities:
+The State Education Inspectorate features the following particularities:

-• It is carried out by the State through the Ministry of Education and Vocational Training (MEFP).
+• It is carried out by the State through the Ministry of Education, Vocational Training and Sports (MEFD).

 • It is in charge of ensuring compliance with the powers conferred on the State as well as observance of the constitutional principles and regulations and the different acts on education throughout the national territory.

-• The Government Delegations coordinate these services in the area of non-university education, submit the reports and minutes derived from the State Inspectorate's performance in this area to the MEFP, and also establish the corresponding collaboration with the Autonomous Communities.
+• The government delegations coordinate these services in the field of non-university education, submit to the MEFD the reports and minutes derived from the State Inspectorate's performance in this area, and also establish the corresponding collaboration with the autonomous communities.

-• check compliance with the requirements established by the State in the general organisation of the education system regarding branches, stages, cycles and specialities and the corresponding number of years in each case;
+• to check compliance with the requirements established by the State in the general organisation of the education system in terms of modalities, stages, cycles and specialities of education, as well as in terms of the number of years that correspond in each case;

-• check that the basic aspects of the curriculum have been included in the curricula established by the education authorities and that they comply with the relevant national organisation;
+• to check the inclusion of the basic aspects of the curriculum within the curricula established by the education authorities and that these are followed in accordance with State regulations;

-• check compliance with the conditions for the awarding, issuing and recognition of certificates, as well as their academic and professional validity;
+• to check compliance with the conditions for obtaining qualifications, as well as their academic or professional effects;

-• ensure compliance with basic conditions guaranteeing the equality of all Spaniards in the exercise of their rights and duties in education, as well as with their linguistic rights;
+• to ensure compliance with the basic conditions that guarantee the equality of all Spaniards in the exercise of their rights and duties in the field of education, as well as their linguistic rights;

-• verify that subsidies and grants are awarded financed from the General State Budget, in accordance with the general criteria established by national regulations.
+• to verify the adequacy of the granting of subsidies and scholarships financed from the General State Budget, in accordance with the general criteria established by the provisions of the State.

-National Institute for Educational Evaluation of the Ministry of Education and Vocational Training
+National Institute for Educational Evaluation of the Ministry of Education, Vocational Training and Sports

-The National Institute for Educational Evaluation (INEE) is the body of the Ministry of Education and Vocational Training responsible for the evaluation of the Spanish education system, in collaboration with the education authorities
+The National Institute for Educational Evaluation (INEE) is the body of the Ministry of Education, Vocational Training and Sports (MEFD) responsible for the evaluation of the Spanish education system, in collaboration with the education authorities

-This collaboration was established in 2004 with the creation of the Educational Evaluation Working Group (GTEE), coordinated by INEE, in which the Autonomous Communities participate by sending representatives to the annual meetings.
-Its objectives are:
+This collaboration was established in 2004 with the creation of the Educational Evaluation Working Group (GTEE), coordinated by the INEE, in which the autonomous communities participate by sending representatives to the annual meetings.
+Its objectives are as follows:

 • to serve as an instrument of representation of the educational administrations in the area of educational evaluation, as well as to become a stable information and participation body for decision-making in these matters;

-• to provide cohesion and consistency in the evaluation of the Spanish education system through the creation and coordination of working groups and committees dealing with specific technical aspects, such as the development of common diagnostic frameworks or the development of the national system of education indicators.
+• to provide cohesion and homogeneity to the evaluation of the Spanish education system through the creation and coordination of working groups and committees dealing with specific technical aspects, such as the development of common diagnostic frameworks or the development of the National System of Education Indicators.

-INEE's functions and responsibilities are set out in Organic Law 2/2006 on Education (LOE), as amended by Organic Law 3/2020 (LOMLOE) and in Royal Decree 498/2020 which develops the basic organic structure of the Ministry of Education and Vocational Training, and are as follows:
+INEE's functions and responsibilities are set out in Organic Law 2/2006 on Education (LOE), as amended by Organic Law 3/2020 (LOMLOE) and in Royal Decree 498/2020, which develops the basic organic structure of the Ministry of Education and Vocational Training (the Royal Decree developing the basic organic structure of the Ministry of Education, Vocational Training and Sport, restructured on 29 December 2023, is still pending processing), and are as follows:

 • the coordination of policies for the general evaluation of the education system;